 Knee pain that keeps coming back

-The point being that once the injury happens, you are likely to get it again especially with activities that caused it in the first place.
-The goal with treatment is to understand what is the culprit and build a plan for it.
+The point is that once the injury happens, you are likely to get it again, especially with activities that caused it in the first place.
+The goal of treatment is to understand what is the culprit and build a plan for it.

 The goal should not be to take time off.
 This does not solve the problem.

 Knee pain and your doctor says there is nothing wrong

 If you have pain, there is something wrong.
 This happens regularly because imaging and the physical exam are not sensitive enough to catch every problem.
 When we do not recreate the problem in the first session, often we make go do the activity until we can capture the problem in an exam.
 If the exam remains negative, you will go back to all of your normal activity and have our physical therapy session right after the activity that causes the pain.